-- a) Provide Repairs Assistance Loans in accordance with the purposes, eligibility and test of resources as defined in the Repair Assistance Scheme (RAS) procedure. - b) Provide an optional and chargeable support service to applicants to include form completion, drawing up of schedule of works and contract management. - c) Ensure that all contractors carrying out RAS works meet the required quality and professional standards. - d) Register a local land charge on properties where the home owner (s) has been awarded a Repairs Assistance Loan.
+- c) Ensure that all contractors carrying out RAS works meet the required quality and professional standards. - d) Register a local land charge on properties where the home owner (s) has been awarded a Repairs Assistance Loan.
 The land charge will be for a period of the loan.
 We will seek to recoup all loan monies where the applicant disposes of their interest in the property during the period of the loan.

-A Repairs Assistance Loans Checklist & Procedural Guidance can be found at Appendix C. 7 | Page 6 6 See Housing Health and Safety Rating System - Guidance for Landlords and Property Related Professionals 7 Following NYCC re-organisation - now identified as the "Independence Team Manager NYCC Health and Adult Services" 4.2.4 Energy Repayment Loan Scheme (ERL):
+A Repairs Assistance Loans Checklist & Procedural Guidance can be found at Appendix C.

+4.2.4 Energy Repayment Loan Scheme (ERL):

 ERL provides interest free loans to homeowners up to £3,000, repayable in monthly instalments over 1 to 5 years, for works to address some form of energy efficiency improvement.
 The Loan is delivered through Sheffield City Council's Homes and Loans service.
 Applicants must be on an income-related benefit and/or be aged over 60, disabled, have a long-term illness or children under 16.
-The Council will:

 - Provide ERL in accordance with the purposes, eligibility and test of vulnerability as defined by the ERL Procedure. - Provide an optional and chargeable support service to applicants to include form completion, verification of contractors, drawing up of schedule of works and contract management.

 Sheffield City Council's Homes and Loans Service will:

 - Provide ERL in accordance with the purposes and eligibility as defined in the ERL Procedure - Register a Legal Charge against the property for the amount of the loan.

-An ERL Scheme Checklist and procedural Guidance can be found at Appendix D. 4.2.5 Financial Assistance - Energy Home Appreciation Loan:
+An ERL Scheme Checklist and procedural Guidance can be found at Appendix D.

+4.2.5 Financial Assistance - Energy Home Appreciation Loan:

 These equity release loans are only available to households who cannot afford the monthly repayments of an Energy Repayment Loan.
 The Loan is delivered through Sheffield City Council's Homes and Loans service.
-EHAL provides loans up to £3,000 to low income vulnerable homeowners8, repayable on the sale of the property, for work within their properties to address excess cold.
+EHAL provides loans up to £3,000 to low income vulnerable homeowners9, repayable on the sale of the property, for work within their properties to address excess cold.
 Applicants must be aged 18 or over, a homeowner occupying the property and not able to afford or be able to access commercial borrowing.
-The Council will:

 - Provide EHAL in accordance with the purposes, eligibility and test of vulnerability as defined by the EHAL Procedure. - Provide an optional and chargeable support service to applicants to include form completion, verification of contractors, drawing up of schedule of works and contract management.

 Sheffield City Council's Homes and Loans Service will:

-Provide EHAL in accordance with the purposes and eligibility as defined in the EHAL Procedure V4_FINAL • Register a Legal Charge against the property for the amount of the loan.
-An EHAL Scheme Checklist and procedural Guidance can be found at Appendix E. 8 | Page
+- Provide EHAL in accordance with the purposes and eligibility as defined in the EHAL Procedure - Register a Legal Charge against the property for the amount of the loan.

+An EHAL Scheme Checklist and procedural Guidance can be found at Appendix E.